briandarkfox/BrianMagalh-es/README.md

 First-year high school student. <br>
 learning system development at ETECVAV, aiming to learn new things. <br>
-languages: braziliam portuguese (native) and almost fluent in english. i like video games and perhaps i'll learn how to design one.
+languages: brazilian portuguese (native) and almost fluent in english. i like video games and perhaps i'll learn how to design one.